ucsdEd711/lab3/Lab report 2.md

 The method `handleRequest()` get called.
 In the else if statement, we set that when the after url `localhost:4000 `, `getPath()` contains "/add" query, we add the second word in the Par array (the first one is "s") into string array list.
 So in this part "anewstringtoadd" got added into the string[] array list.

 ![Image](lab2_1_1.png)
 The method `handleRequest()` get called.
-In the else if statement,we set that when the after url `localhost:4000 `, `getPath()` contains "/add" query, we add the second word in the Par array (the first one is "s") into string array list.
+In the else if statement, we set that when the after url `localhost:4000 `, `getPath()` contains "/add" query, we add the second word in the Par array (the first one is "s") into string array list.
 So in this part "pineapple" got added into the string[] array list.
 So right now the string array list contain both anewstringtoadd and pineapple.

 ![Image](lab2_1_2.png)
 The method `handleRequest()` get called.
-In the else if statement,we set that when the after url `localhost:4000`, contains "/add" query, we add the second word in the Par array (the first one is "s") into string array list.
+In the else if statement, we set that when the after url `localhost:4000`, contains "/add" query, we add the second word in the Par array (the first one is "s") into string array list.
 So in this part "apple" got added into the string[] array list.
 So right now the string array list contains anewstringtoadd, pineapple and apple.

 ![Image](lab2_1_3.png)